Cable cell morphology¶

 - class arbor.cable¶

-An unbranched cable that is a subset of a branch.
+An unbranched cable is a subset of a branch.
 The values of

 Constructor.